zachgerhart/jQuery2/README.md

 Listo with jQuery
 =================

-##Objective
+#Objective

 Create an interactive "to-do" list with jQuery

 With this to-do app, users will be able to:

-* Create new list items.
+* Create new todo items.

 * Move the items from 'New' to 'In Progress' to 'Archived' to deleted
 * Save list items to our browser's local storage so that it persists, even if we close the browser

 ##Step 1

 ###Our Environment

-We are going to be setting up the environment from scratch so that we can get used to building our projects from the ground up.

 First, fork and clone this repo, so that we can access this README during our development.
-For the sake of simplicity, we have created the index.html file.
+For the sake of simplicity, we have created the index.html file and added some markup for the ui.
 So, no need to change it yet.

 Now, let's create a folder called 'app.'
 This is where we will store the guts of our app.
 Inside the app folder let's make a folder called 'scripts.'
 This is where we will store all our Javascript.

-Inside the js folder we will create our main Javascript named 'app.js'.
+Inside the js folder we will create our main Javascript named 'scripts.js'.

-Then, inside the app folder we will create a folder called 'styles', this is where we will store our CSS files.
-Inside the 'styles' folder let's make a file called 'main.css' so that we have a place to style our markup.

 Now that we've made our basic files, we want to get them all hooked together in our index.html file.

 *Remember: a lot of times errors in the beginning of a project are because the files are not properly linked.

 *Remember: your browser will read your index.html from top-to-bottom, left-to-right.
-This means if you put your jQuery under your app.js file you will end up with an error.*
+This means if you put your jQuery under your scripts.js file you will end up with an error.*

 #Step 2